 Given rapidly changing conditions, the Federal Reserve Bank of Minneapolis is monitoring a variety of daily and weekly data sources to more accurately assess economic developments in real time, some of which are displayed below.
 Please check back for frequent updates and new indicators.

-Selected real-time economic indicators: Mobility
+Selected real-time economic indicators: Mobility and transportation

 Location data from cell phones provide insight into how people are physically engaging with different sectors of the economy.
 The large declines in March reflect people staying at home, while the upward trends since reflect some increased mobility.
 Keep in mind that location is not spending; getting out more doesn’t always imply spending more.